Devon Windsor Takes A Dip In The Ocean While Rocking Sparkly Brown Bikini

 “You’re looking hot hot hot,” a third person said.

-Devon’s fans know that she can pull off any look.
+Devon’s followers know that she can pull off any look.
 In another share, the babe rocked matching animal-print bikinis with her sister, which her followers loved.